fandridis/teeheo/README.md

 <br />

 ## 3. Strings
-With **teeheo.str(length, options)** you can generate random floats between a desired range.
+With **teeheo.str(length, options)** you can generate random strings between a desired range.
 You can also limit the amount of decimal points returned.
 By default, the generated string will include lowercase letters, uppercase letters and numbers.

 | Parameters | Description |
 | ----------- | ----------- |